Tanzu-Solutions-Engineering/tanzu-rabbitmq-event-streaming-showcase/docs/workshops/Labs/sysAdmin/05_RabbitMQ_Tanzu.md

-# Lab 05: Rabbit with Tanzu
+# Lab 05: Rabbit with Tanzu - DEMO ONLY

 # ROUGH DRAFT WIP